 During the following decade, Van’t Hoff worked in the field of chemical kinetics and published his Études de Dynamique chimique.
 In it, he described a new method for determining the order of a reaction using graphics and applied the laws of thermodynamics to chemical equilibria.
 He further introduced the modern concept of chemical affinity.
 In 1896, he became a professor at the Prussian Academy of Sciences in Berlin.

 At the Veterinary College in Utrecht, Van’t Hoff became a lecturer in chemistry and physics.
 He then worked as a professor of chemistry, mineralogy, and geology at the University of Amsterdam for almost 18 years before eventually becoming the chairman of the chemistry department.
-In 1896, Van ‘t Hoff moved to Germany, where he finished his career at the University of Berlin in 1911.
+In 1896, Van’t Hoff moved to Germany, where he finished his career at the University of Berlin in 1911.
 In 1901, he received the first Nobel Prize in Chemistry for his work with solutions.
 It showed that very dilute solutions follow mathematical laws that closely resemble the laws describing the behavior of gases.
 Further fields of work were thermodynamics, in the context of which van’t Hoff defined affinity in 1884, as well as oceanic salt deposits and geological deposits; here he laid the foundations for halokinesis with Richard Lachmann.

 Van’t Hoff died on March 1, 1911, at age 58 of tuberculosis.